Icinga/icingadb/doc/04-Upgrading.md

 the schema upgrade required to fix the history tables isn't automatically applied by `1.1.2.sql` as a rewrite of the whole `state_history` table is required.
 This can take a lot of time depending on the history size and the performance of the database.
 During this time that table will be locked exclusively and can't be accessed otherwise.
-This means that the existing history can't be viewed in Icinga Web and new history entries will be buffered in Redis.
+This means that the existing history can't be viewed in Icinga Web and new history entries will be buffered in Redis®.

 There is a separate upgrade script `optional/1.1.2-history.sql` to perform the rewrite of the `state_history` table.
 This allows you to postpone part of the upgrade to a longer maintenance window in the future, or skip it entirely